Pet Health Certificate For Travel in Palmyra

 Travel With Your Pet

-A Health Certificate is documentation that your pet meets all of the requirements—ranging from booster shots to microchipping—that are expected of them by the place to which you are traveling.
+A Veterinary Health Certificate is documentation that your pet meets all of the requirements—ranging from booster shots to microchipping—that are expected of them by the place to which you are traveling.

 You will need to get your pet vaccinated and start researching the required tests your cat or dog needs for travel as soon as possible.
 The USDA-APHIS office states that veterinarian-issued health certificates have to be completed within the exact time frame based on the state or country of destination's requirements.

 Also, note that while some health certificates are valid for longer, most are only good for 10 days.
 And often, certificates require vaccinations or boosters having been administered as early as 6 months before the travel date.
 Keep all of this in mind when selecting a date to schedule your initial appointment since slots fill up quickly.